Table of Contents

 What do stars represent?

-Also, stars refer to leaders in the church, “Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars” (Revelation 12:1).
-Commentators have interpreted stars here to the 12 apostles.
 Back in Bible times, people used the stars to guide them in their travels, especially at sea because the stars were constant.
 Likewise, stars in the Bible represent divine leadership.
-The Lord sends messengers to help guide the people in their spiritual journeys and travels.
-These spiritual messengers are especially important in the dark times of trial.
+The Lord sends His messengers to help guide the people in their spiritual journeys and travels.
+These spiritual messengers are especially important in the dark times of trial and persecution.

-No one knows the future but God.
-The astrologers of the Babylonian empire failed to reveal the future to king Nebuchadnezzar but Daniel through the Spirit of the Lord did reveal the events that would come (Daniel 1:20; 2:27).
+No one knows the future but the Almighty God.
+The astrologers of the Babylonian empire failed to reveal the future to king Nebuchadnezzar.
+But Daniel through the Spirit of the Lord did reveal the events that would come (Daniel 1:20; 2:27).

 In His service,